Jh123x/GoTest/docs/pointer.md

 func TestNotNil(t *testing.T){
     a := new(int)
-    gotest.NotNil(t, a, "a is nil") // This returns true as a is not nil
+    assert.NotNil(t, a, "a is nil") // This returns true as a is not nil

     var b *int
-    gotest.NotNil(t, b, "b is nil") // This returns false and errors as b is nil }
+    assert.NotNil(t, b, "b is nil") // This returns false and errors as b is nil }
 ```